katiekeegan/EventLevelPDFExtraction/README.md

 How to train:

 1. Run ```python cl.py```.
 This will automatically save the PointNet embedding model.
-2. Run ```python params_learning.py.``` This will automatically save the embedding-to-parameters model.
+2. Run ```python PDF_learning.py.``` This will automatically save the embedding-to-parameters model.

-To plot parameters and their relative errors, run ```python params_plotting.py```.
+To plot parameters and their relative errors, run ```python plotting_driver.py```.

 This repository should require relatively few dependencies.
 Up-to-date PyTorch,  Numpy, and Matplotlib should suffice.
+MCEG simulator usage is limited to those who have permission to access the relevant repository.